appsody/stacks/incubator/nodejs-express/README.md

 You can override or enhance the following endpoints by configuring your own health checks in your application.

+## Diagnostic reporting

+Diagnostic reports are enabled.
+A structured (JSON) dump of the current process state will be dumped on abnormal termination of the process.
+It can also be manually triggered by sending `SIGUSR2` to the node process.
+See the Node.js [report](https:....FIXME) documentation for more information.

 ## Application metrics

 Enable powerful monitoring for your distributed application and configure rule-based alerting using Prometheus.
 This is vital for diagnosing problems and ensuring the reliability of your application.